MicMacV/NBA_Spark/README.md

 # **NBA - PySpark & Databricks**

 ## Project objective
-Process received raw data with help of PySpark & Databricks in order to present visualizations in PowerBI <br />
+Process received raw data with help of PySpark & Databricks in order to present visualizations in PowerBI (visualizations in progress)<br />

 ## Data source